 The deteriorating household indebtedness which was amplified by the Covid-19 pandemic amid declining disposable incomes could take time to repair as the recovery remains lacklustre.
-Most notably in 2020 debt with households went up by 4.5 percent while disposal incomes declined by 1.7 percent.
-Going forward household debt is likely to continue mounting further through 2022 facilitated by accommodative monetary policy environment.
-As the economic recovery holds pace, lost jobs in the labour market would gradually be regained with disposable incomes improving thereby keeping the default risks at bay.
+Most notably in 2020 debt with households went up by 4.5 percent while disposal incomes declined by 1.7 percent, a trend that has persisted in 2021 gauging from available high frequency data metrics.
+Going forward recent gains on stabilising household debt are expected to be reversed in 2022 largely reflecting the effect of unwinding accommodative monetary policy amid the subdued recovery.